jc-able/danis-discipline/README.md

 - ✅ Backend API implementation for core features

 ### In Progress / Remaining Tasks
-- ⏳ Actual image assets (currently using placeholders)
+- ⏳ Images will be retrieved from the Supabase database
 - ⏳ Supabase database table setup:
   - `independent_plans` table
   - `display_orders` table